therealexpertai/nlapi-java/README.md

 }

 ```

-### Detectors Api
+### Information detection

-You can also run document detector API to perform a deep linguistic analysis of a given text in order to extract particular types of information from it.
-For example, with *PII Detector* (PII stands for Personal Identifiable Informtion) we are able to detect and extract information (such as names, dates, addresses, telephone numbers, etc.) that could be considered "sensitive".
+You can also perform information detection using one the available detectors.
+For example, the *PII Detector* (PII stands for Personal Identifiable Information) is able to detect and extract information (such as names, dates, addresses, telephone numbers, etc.) that could be considered "sensitive".

 ```java